DeveloperNomis/Medical_Imaging/README.md

 ## 4. Change paths in inference-script

+You have to change 3 main paths: One for the model, one for the data and one for the output of the results.
+For the model path you have to change the following lines:

 - Create a SFTP session for transfering the data to your cluster node.
 - Access token for Hugging face --> Clone Pixtral-12b model